DigitalSlideArchive/dive-dsa/docs/SlicerCLI.md

 #### Defaults

-The system will automatically populate the file input with a reference to the video file for the DIVE Dataset specificially if it has the ID/Name **DIVEVideo**
+The system will automatically populate the file input with a reference to the video file for the DIVE Dataset specificially if it has the ID/Name **DIVEVideo**.
+This DIVEVideo will be the source video meaning it will be the non-transcoded video if video transcoding is done on import.

 The system will also populate any folder output with the DIVE Dataset Folder if it has the ID/name **DIVEDirectory**